 By giving workers the knowledge and skills, they need to do their jobs well, augmented reality (AR) technologies can help manufacturers overcome a labor shortage.
 Digital technology is used in AR systems to superimpose virtual visuals over the physical environment and give workers interactive, real-time feedback.

-One of the most essential steps towards effectively addressing a labor shortage in the manufacturing industry is identifying areas of “bedrock”.
+One of the most essential steps towards effectively addressing a skilled labor shortage in manufacturing is identifying areas of “bedrock.”
 These could include specialized skills or competencies relevant to the production line, such as welding or machining, or general skills that all personnel must possess, like problem-solving and effective communication.
-By understanding which skills are needed and in what area, manufacturers can create long-term strategies for recruiting and retaining personnel to meet their technical needs.
+To tackle this challenge, manufacturers need to implement innovative solutions to labor shortage issues.

 Manufacturing companies can lower their workforce requirements by outsourcing non-core tasks like logistics and warehousing.
 Companies can concentrate on their key skills, such as production and product development, and lower the number of personnel needed to conduct non-essential jobs by outsourcing these functions.
 This can save expenditures and help with labor shortages.